 The Tooth Extraction Procedure

 The extraction procedure begins with thorough numbing of the treatment area using local anesthesia.
-Sedation options ranging from oral sedation to IV sedation are available for patients who experience dental anxiety or who prefer to be more relaxed during the procedure.
+Sedation options ranging from oral sedation to IV sedation are available for patients who experience dental anxiety or who prefer to feel more relaxed during the procedure.
 Your comfort is a priority throughout the process.

 For simple extractions, specialized instruments gently loosen the tooth within its socket before removal.
-Surgical extractions may require careful incisions, bone removal, and sometimes sectioning of the tooth into smaller pieces for easier removal.
+Surgical extractions may require careful incisions, bone removal, and sometimes sectioning the tooth into smaller pieces for easier removal.
 Throughout the procedure, your surgeon works carefully to minimize trauma to surrounding tissues.

 Following extraction, the socket is evaluated and cleaned.
 Socket preservation bone grafting may be recommended to maintain bone volume for future dental implant placement.
 Sutures may be placed to promote healing, and you will receive detailed post-operative instructions for optimal recovery.